Proudly Supported By Proudly supported by Century Batteries

 Regardless, adding Home+ and Home- fixed the problem and the engine ran beautifully.

-**USE AT YOUR OWN RISK** This base map was created on a Fairmont Ghia with an Intech VCT with stock injectors.
+**USE AT YOUR OWN RISK** These base maps were created on a Fairmont Ghia with an Intech VCT with stock injectors.
+V2 has some improvements to idle, rev limiter, gear selector settings & more.

 At this point, if you’ve followed the install process and loaded the base map correctly, your AU Falcon should now start, idle and even drive.
 Idle and fuel trims have been set, so the Haltech will continue to fine tune these settings as you drive.
 I would recommend driving sedately until you get a proper tune.